covergirlszn/Cafe-Menu/README.md

  so apparently floating the text elements is not very sustainable. but you can stilluse it with line breaks and it comes out cute

- otherwise change the width of each element fi 48% and align. erm acc ge rid of extra space by removing the spaces. then put padding on the whokle thing
+ otherwise change the width of each element fi 48% and align. erm acc ge rid of extra space by removing the spaces so the text is at the edge. then put padding on the whokle thing